sspverif/ssbee/example-projects/kem-dem-cca-security/README.md

 This project contains the formalization of a result by Cramer and Shoup in Domino which states that the composition of a CCA-secure Key Encapsulation Mechanism (KEM) with a CCA-secure Data Encapsulation Mechanism (DEM) yields a CCA-secure public key encryption (PKE) scheme.
-The proof conceptually uses the State Separating Proofs (SSP) framework and closely resembles the proof of the same result in Section 4 of the work by [Bruzska, Delignat-Lavaud Fournet, Kohbrok, Kohlweiss](https://eprint.iacr.org/2018/306).
+This formalization uses the State Separating Proofs (SSP) framework and closely resembles the proof of the same result in Section 4 of the work by [Bruzska, Delignat-Lavaud Fournet, Kohbrok, and Kohlweiss[1]](https://eprint.iacr.org/2018/306).
 Full breakdown and explanation of this formalization along with a general tutorial of Domino exists in the [Master's thesis of Amirhosein Rajabi at Aalto University](https://aaltodoc.aalto.fi/items/d68b77e6-3396-4728-9c05-88a9ca90398f).

-There are two key differences with the proof introduced in the paper: (1) Stateless packages are used for the KEM and DEM schemes as well as the candidate PKE scheme.
-(2) Only key packages have the idealization bit while the original paper uses the idealization parameter for KEM and DEM packages.
+There are two key differences with the proof introduced in [[1]](https://eprint.iacr.org/2018/306): (1) Stateless packages are used for the KEM and DEM schemes as well as the candidate PKE scheme.
+(2) Only DEM and key packages have the idealization bit while the original paper uses the idealization parameter for KEM and DEM packages.

 ## Project strucutre
 The proof file `proofs/proof.ssp` contains the game definitions, hybrid games, and game hops to be verified by Domino.
 See the comments in the file for more explanation